Create a CKS cluster

 <Warning>

 The cluster's status refers to the status of the cluster's Control Plane.
-A CKS cluster with a `Healthy` status may in fact still be provisioning in-cluster resources, such as required Control Plane Node Pools, or required applications such as CNI and DNS configurations.
+A CKS cluster with a `Healthy` status can still be provisioning in-cluster resources.
+These resources include required Control Plane Node Pools and required applications such as CNI and DNS configurations.
 See [Cluster Components](/products/cks/reference/cluster-components) for more information.

 </Warning>